 Andrew B Samuel

-Mr. Samuel is an associate in Davis Polk's Financial Institutions Group.
+Mr. Samuel is counsel in Davis Polk's Financial Institutions & Regulation Group.
 His practice focuses on strategic bank and financial regulatory advice.
-He advises financial firms on a wide range of finreg topics, including changes in the regulatory landscape and strategic initiatives driven by regulation and supervision.
-He has extensive experience in the development and preparation of resolution plans, also known as living wills, for clients ranging from the largest and most complex institutions to those with smaller footprints in the United States and abroad.
-He has advised clients on enhanced prudential standards, the Volcker Rule and other areas of regulatory reform.
+He advises financial firms on a wide range of finreg matters, from strategic initiatives driven by regulation and supervision to the impact of changes in the regulatory landscape.
+He has extensive experience in the development and preparation of resolution plans, also known as living wills, and has advised clients on enhanced prudential standards, the Volcker Rule and other areas of regulatory reform.
 His practice also covers corporate governance and risk management, as well as regulatory advice on transactions.